study8677/AgentEvolver/README.md

   <strong>AgentEvolver: An Efficient Self-Evolving Agent System</strong><br>
 </p> -->

-**AgentEvolver** is an end-to-end, self-evolving training framework that empowers agents to autonomously improve their capabilities, aiming for efficient, cost-effective, and continuous capability evolution.
+**AgentEvolver** is an end-to-end, self-evolving training framework that unifies self-questioning, self-navigation, and self-attribution into a cohesive system.
+It empowers agents to autonomously improve their capabilities, aiming for efficient, cost-effective, and continuous capability evolution.

 - **Automatic Task Generation** – Curiosity-driven *self-questioning* to probe the environment and autonomously create diverse tasks, eliminating costly manual dataset construction.